heistp/l4s-tests/README.md

 *Important Note:* There was a mistake in the test configuration that placed UDP packets with length > 1024 in the L queue, instead of UDP packets with port > 1024.
-This means that less Skype traffic was in L than was intended.
+This affects only the two tests with Skype in the L queue, and means that for those tests, there was less Skype traffic in L than was intended.

 *Figure 7* below uses data from the subsections that follow.
 Goodput is measured using relative TCP sequence number differences over time.
 The theoretical